sisoje/testable-view-swiftui/README.md

 # Design flaws of MVVM in SwiftUI

 - My biggest issue with MVVM is inability to use native property wrappers like @Environment, @AppStorage, @Query and others.
 - View-models are not composable, while SwiftUI models(views) are very easy to split and reuse.
 MVVM just leads us to massive views and massive view-models.
+Its harder to split to smaller components.
+You need double amount of work to split them.
+You need to split VM and the View each on its own.
 - Another problem with MVVM is usage of reference types.
 Using `[weak self]` everywhere is so annoying and misuse can lead to reference cycles.

 Now that we know how to test "views" there is really no need to use MVVM.